Sighting the Aurora Borealis in Alaska (2025)

 The trip started the way all slightly unhinged adventure trips start! in the middle of the night.

-We left home at 2:30 AM, drove straight to O'Hare, parked at the ORD parking station (pro tip: it's a 3-hour direct drive from our place, so we just went for it), and caught our flight out at 6:00 AM.
+We left home at 2:30 AM, drove straight to O'Hare, parked at the ORD parking station and caught our flight out at 6:00 AM.
 By 3:15 PM, we were touching down in Fairbanks, Alaska.

-We grabbed food somewhere along the way, nothing fancy, just that first vegetarian meal that hits different after a long travel day, and then checked into our place.
-We'd booked the Bushplane Hangar Home on Airbnb, which sounds more intense than it is.
-It's a whole home, slept the seven of us fine (3 bedrooms, 1 bath), and it had this incredible name that made us feel like real Alaska adventurers before we'd even stepped outside.
+We grabbed food somewhere along the way, nothing fancy, just that vegetarian meal that hits different after a long travel day, and then checked into our place.
+We'd booked the Bushplane Hangar Home on Airbnb, by the airport.
+It's a whole home (3 bedrooms, 1 bath), slept the seven of us fine (one other family joined us), and it had this incredible name that made us feel like real Alaska adventurers before we'd even stepped outside.

 Nobody slept.

-Aurora hunting, it turns out, is mostly just... looking above your airbnb sky.
-Which sounds anticlimactic.
-But there's something genuinely meditative about it, you're standing in the dark, eyes adjusting, neck craned upward, waiting.
+And honestly?
+It's meditative.
+You're standing in the dark, eyes adjusting, neck craned upward, waiting.
 Talking in low voices.
-Laughing a little at how cold this state is.
+Laughing a little at how aggressively cold this state is.

-Did we see anything that night?
-Jackpot!
-We saw it on our first night!
+So the real question...did we see anything that night?
+Jackpot.
+We saw it on our very first night.

 So How Does the Aurora Actually Work?